ashra-f/Job-Processor-Sim/README.md

 This was originally a school project done in C++ with a class partner.
 I decided to make a website for it.

+The website is still under development, I'd like to continue adding features.

 ## Attributions
 - Matrix background: [Clive Cooper](https://codepen.io/yaclive)
 - Blue info title icon: [Plastic Donut](https://www.flaticon.com/authors/plastic-donut)